Connecticut lawmaker attacked after Muslim service says Hartford police downplayed assault

 The suspect, Andrey Desmond, 30, who was chased down and held by two bystanders, was held in lieu of $250,000 bond at his arraignment last week on charges including misdemeanor assault, unlawful restraint, breach of peace and interfering with police.
 Authorities have said he could still face additional charges.

-Emails were sent Wednesday and Thursday seeking comment from Desmond’s public defender but there was no immediate response.
+Emails were sent Wednesday and Thursday seeking comment from Desmond’s public defender, but there was no immediate response.

-Khan won a special election for her seat in March 2022, at the time calling her victory in a three-way race a “huge honor” and saying she hoped to be an influence for young girls.
+Khan won a special election for her seat in March 2022, at the time calling her victory in a three-way race a “huge honor” and saying she hoped to be an influence for girls.

-There was no immediate response to an email seeking comment from the U.S. Department of Justice about Khan’s call for a federal probe.